doramarcec/qIHC-analysis/README.md

 # High-throughput image analysis of quantitative immunohistochemistry data reveals age-dependent changes in mitochondrial and extracellular matrix proteins in multiple human tissues

 The process of ageing induces physiological changes at cellular and molecular levels, often leading to complex chronic diseases.
 Whilst a large body of literature describes age-induced changes at a tissue level, not as much is known about the impact of ageing on the tissue microenvironment, defined by its extracellular matrix.
-In this project, I investigated the changes in matrisome and mitochondrial proteome expression with age across 44 human tissue types.
+In this project, I investigated the changes in matrisome and mitochondrial proteome expression with age across 44 human tissue types aiming to develop a workflow to identify existing and novel ageing biomarkers.

 This project was the basis of my Bachelor's thesis.
 The host lab used data mining to obtain i) 153,919 pathologist-annotated immunohistochemistry images and ii) corresponding patient metadata from the Human Protein Atlas (HPA) database.
 To my knowledge, the patient metadata from the HPA database, including age and sex, has never been explored in the context of ageing, making this project the first exploration of the HPA data in an ageing study.

 The purpose of the project was to identify a subset of mitochondrial and extracellular matrix proteins whose expression levels significantly change during ageing and curate a list of proteins that are differentially expressed across multiple age groups, in single or multiple tissue types.
-The objectives to achieve this include i) the development of a differential expression workflow which will perform thorough statistical testing for significance between staining intensity levels, representative of protein expression, across age groups, and ii) the implementation of the developed workflow on the quantitative data from mitochondrial proteome and the matrisome to identify the proteins of interest.
+The objectives to achieve this include i) the development of a differential expression workflow which will perform thorough statistical testing for significance between staining intensity levels, representative of protein expression, across age groups, and ii) the implementation of the developed workflow on the quantitative data from mitochondrial proteome and the matrisome to identify existing and potentially novel age-associated proteins.

 **Data structure**<br/>
 The images were batch-processed using a custom MATLAB script, generating a dataset of the following structure: